test-cyr/infra-portfolio/aws-basic/ec2/README.md

 # AWS EC2 Practice

-This folder contains files to help parctice AWS EC2
+This folder contains files to help practice AWS EC2

 ## What I practiced
 - Understanding what EC2 is